ibm-cloud-docs/transit-gateway/locations.md

 {:download: .download}
 {:term: .term}

-# IBM Cloud Transit Gateway Multi-Zone Region locations
+# IBM Cloud Transit Gateway locations
 {: #tg-locations}

+You can interconnect {{site.data.keyword.cloud}} classic and Virtual Private Cloud (VPC) infrastructures worldwide using [Multi-Zone Regions (MZR)](#x9774820){: term} and [Single-Zone Regions (SZR)](#x9774825){: term}.
+{: shortdesc}

+## Multi-Zone Regions
+{: #mzr-table}

-A [Multi-Zone Region (MZR)](#x9774820){: term} is comprised of 3 or more zones that are independent from each other to ensure that single failure events affect only a single zone.
-MZRs provide low latency (< 2 milliseconds latency) and high bandwidth (> 1000 Gbps) connectivity across zones.
+An MZR consists of three or more zones that are independent from each other to ensure that single failure events affect only a single zone.
+MZRs provide low latency (< 2-milliseconds latency) and high bandwidth (> 1000 Gbps) connectivity across zones.
 Any [GA](#x2117947){: term} service in an MZR will be available in all MZRs within 90 days.

-The advantage of an MZR is that it provides consistent cloud services across different zones, better resiliency, availability, higher interconnect speed between data centers for your resources.
+An MZR provides consistent cloud services across different zones, better resiliency, availability, and higher interconnect speed between data centers for your resources.
 These features can be critical to your applications.
-Deploying the application in an MZR rather than a SZR can increase the availability from 99.9% to 99.99% when deployed over 3 zones.
+Deploying the application in an MZR rather than an SZR can increase the availability from 99.9% to 99.99% when deployed over three zones.

-{{site.data.keyword.tg_full_notm}} is currently deployed within the following {{site.data.keyword.cloud_notm}} Multi-Zone Regions (MZR):
+{{site.data.keyword.tg_full_notm}} is currently deployed within the following {{site.data.keyword.cloud_notm}} MZRs:

 | Location | Region |
 |-----------|----------|